anhtu-pham/Data-Science-Projects/README.md

-# Data Science Repository
+# Data Science Projects

 Members: Tu Pham, Minh Le, Duc Le\
 Programming Language: Julia
 ### Federal Papers Analysis
-Analyze the federalist papers.
+The federalist papers include 85 essays, some of which does not have well-established authorship.
+We analyzed the federalist papers (collection of 85 essays) for the authorship of these essays.
 ### Machine Learning Regression Model
-Build regression model for the US consumption with machine learning approach.
+We built the regression model for the quarterly percentage changes of real personal consumption expenditure in the United States' consumption with machine learning approach.